holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 - **(a) Check-in Round:** Each participant in turn shares their current state, or offers another opening comment for the meeting.
 Responses are not allowed.
 - **(b) Checklist Review:** Each participant verifies completion of any recurring actions that they are regularly reporting on for their Roles in the meeting.
 - **(c) Metrics Review:** Each participant shares any metrics that they are regularly reporting on for their Roles in the meeting.
-- **(d) Progress Updates:** Each participant highlights progress in any Role or Project that they are regularly reporting on for their Roles in the meeting.
+- **(d) Progress Updates:** Each participant highlights progress in any Project or other initiative that they are regularly reporting on for their Roles in the meeting.
 Participants may only share progress made since a prior report, and not the general status of any work.
 - **(e) Build Agenda:** Participants build an agenda of Tensions to process within the meeting.
 Each participant may add as many agenda items as desired by providing a short label for each, with no explanation or discussion allowed.
 Participants may add more agenda items after this step, between the processing of any existing agenda items.
 - **(f) Triage Tensions:** To process each agenda item, the agenda item owner may make requests of another participant, either in that participant's general capacity as a Partner, or to a Role that participant represents in the meeting.
 However, requests to a Role may only be made in service of a Role the requester represents in the meeting.
 The person facilitating the meeting manages the time allowed for each agenda item to allow space for the entire agenda, and may cut off processing any item after its due share of meeting time.
 - **(g) Closing Round:** Each participant in turn shares a closing reflection on the meeting.
 Responses are not allowed.